yokoyamatoyou/CSVXLM2/README.md

     * `PROFILE` – name of the CSV profile defined in that config (defaults to `grouped_checkup_profile`)
     * `LEVEL` – optional logging level (`DEBUG`, `INFO`, `WARNING`, `ERROR`, or `CRITICAL`) to override the configuration
     * `--sample-test` – process CSV files from the bundled test data folders.
 Use `--sample-num-files` to control how many files are processed from each folder (default is 2).
 Combine with `--sample-only` to run only this lightweight test.
+    * `--csv-to-json CSV` – parse the specified CSV and write the records to a JSON file, then exit.
 4. Output XMLs will be generated in `data/output_xmls/` and ZIP archives in `data/output_archives/`.
 5. Logs are written to the console and/or `logs/app.log` as specified in `config_rules/config.json`.
 Set `logging.console` or `logging.file` to `true`